-Current research into the gut microbiota, which refers to the trillions of bacteria, fungi, viruses and collective microorganism that live within your digestive tract, has allowed us to gather significant amounts of information about the role they play in health and disease2.
-We already know that too many of one species, and not enough of another, can predispose an individual to obesity3, but this imbalance, called dysbiosis, can also influence our metabolic health4.
+Current research into the gut microbiota, which refers to the trillions of bacteria, fungi, viruses and collective microorganism that live within your digestive tract, has allowed us to gather significant amounts of information about the role they play in health.
+We already know that too many of one species, and not enough of another, can predispose an individual to obesity, but this imbalance, called dysbiosis, can also influence our metabolic health.

-It’s all because of the way the gut microbiota acquire and harvest energy, and how they influence the metabolic pathways8.
-More F-type species harvest more calories from food than B-types, which means you could be ‘eating’ more calories than you think, and so put on weight due to the increased storage of these additional calories as fat9.
-Because these gut bacteria also influence nutrient absorption and utilization, they can further impact the risk of metabolic disorders and diseases like heart disease, obesity and diabetes10.
-Then there’s inflammation…
+It’s all because of the way the gut microbiota acquire and harvest energy, and how they influence the metabolic pathways.
+More F-type species harvest more calories from food than B-types, which means you could be ‘eating’ more calories than you think.
+Because these gut bacteria also influence nutrient absorption and utilisation, they can further impact your metabolic health.

-Strategies to optimize your gut microbiome for metabolic health
+Strategies to optimise your gut microbiome for metabolic health

 As mentioned, it’s possible to modulate these effects with diet.
-Strategies to increase the helpful B-type bacteria and reduce the F-types include11:
+Strategies to increase the helpful B-type bacteria and reduce the F-types include:

 - Including more fibre into the diet.

 - Eating a variety of whole foods at each meal.